Biomedical Applications of Elastomers

 Organised by the IOM3 Rubber in Engineering Group in conjunction with the Biomedical Applications Division

-The afternoon technical discussion meeting (ATDM) will focus on the behaviour of elastomers that are used in biomedical applications.
-This event is being organised jointly with the Biomedical Applications Division of the IOM3.
+The afternoon technical discussion meeting (ATDM) examined the behaviour of elastomers that are used in biomedical applications.
+This event was organised jointly with the Biomedical Applications Division of the IOM3.
+Click on the title of the talk to download a PDF of the presentation.

 Start time 13:30pm